 At HoMie, we believe in young people.
 We believe homelessness is a situation you can move out of with the right opportunity and support.
 That's why we developed the HoMie Pathway Alliance program.

 About HoMie Pathway Alliance

-When we started HoMie in 2015, approximately 17% of those experiencing homelessness in Melbourne were young people aged 19-24.
-These were young people looking for work, but who were being turned away as they lacked the adequate skills, CV writing, work experiences or networks to simply: ‘get a job'.
+When HoMie started in 2015, approximately 17% of those experiencing homelessness in Melbourne were people aged 19-24.
+These were young people looking for work, but who were being turned away as they lacked the adequate skills, CV writing, work experiences or networks to simply 'get a job'.

-The stigmas and challenges attached to homelessness also impact your opportunities and ability to get a job, and don't underestimate how this would affect your confidence and wellbeing.
+The stigmas and challenges attached to homelessness also impact your opportunities and ability to get a job - don't underestimate how this would affect you confidence and wellbeing.

-In February each year, young people who are up to the challenge, apply through a partnered Community Support Services to participate in an eight-month paid retail internship at the HoMie Street Store or a HoMie Pathway Alliance trained business.
+In February each year, young people who are up to the challenge apply through partnered Community Support Services to participate in an 8-month paid retail internship at the HoMie Store or a HoMie Pathway Alliance trained business.

 By graduation in October

 A certificate III in